|

 As with all forms of mental illness, it’s important to encourage an individual with BPD to get help.
 This can mean therapy, medication or a group treatment program to explore ways to manage symptoms.
 Due to the negative ramifications of unaddressed BPD, learning how to live with BPD in a safe, healthy manner is necessary for symptom management.

 If you or someone you love is living with borderline personality disorder, the right approach to treatment can make a huge difference.
-FHE Health is comprehensive substance use and mental health treatment center that offers specialized care for BPD.
+FHE Health is home to a substance use and mental health treatment center that offers specialized care for BPD.
 Contact us today to learn more about our programs.